 First up, get rid of unnecessary possessions.
 If you want to tip the scales from hoarder to minimalist be ruthless, because if it isn’t useful now, chances are it never will be.
 And keep things you don’t use often out of sight.

-And a carefully chosen light colour palette creates a more open, refreshing feeling than darker colours.
-“Whites and light greys are the safest choices when it comes to making your little room look bigger,” says Oshiro.
-A grey couch might not be as exciting an addition as an orange one, but it will provide a more open atmosphere, especially when coupled with walls and flooring of a similar colour.
+A carefully chosen light colour palette creates a more open, refreshing feeling than darker colours.
+“Whites and light greys are the safest choices when it comes to making your little room look bigger,” Christian says.
+A grey couch might not be as exciting as a decorative orange one, but it will create a more open atmosphere, especially when coupled with walls and flooring of a similar colour.

 If white isn’t your thing, try a monochromatic palette.
 The sense of cohesion will give your home the appearance of a clear, fluid space that isn’t convoluted by busy colours.